gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

    - Verify URL slug is finalized (will auto-update if parent changes)
    - Rewrite Title Tag with differentiation
    - Rewrite Meta Description with specific buyer intent
-   - Click outside field to save (green checkmark confirmation)
+   - Click outside field to save (field saved confirmation)
    - Document changes in tracking sheet

 2. For each page being CONSOLIDATED: